 Queries:

 The best AI applications are also able to formulate ready-made search queries for databases: keywords are combined with operators and phrases are marked properly.
 However, word truncation is usually lacking and the formulation of individual keywords is unfinished.
+You can ask for word truncation, but it is likely not to be optimal without detailed prompting.

 Always evaluate yourself which keywords are actually useful for your topic.
 Also, check the logic and functionality of the search query.
 In the picture you see a correct query model and points to pay attention to.